Tests for epilepsy

 The results from the tests are then passed back to the neurologist to see what they show.
 The results may indicate that you have epilepsy and may also show a cause for your epilepsy.

-No test can say for certain whether you do or do not have epilepsy.
-But when information from the tests is added to the description of what happens during your seizures, this builds up a clearer picture of what happened.
+No test can say for certain that you do or do not have epilepsy.
+But when the information from the tests is added to the description of what happens during your seizures, this builds up a clearer picture of what happened.
 This can help with the diagnosis and when choosing treatment.

 There are a number of tests that can help rule out other causes.
 These include: